 Improved accuracy in blood sugar measurement is helping healthcare providers make more accurate diagnoses of diabetes.
 Through real-time test results, healthcare providers can determine whether a person has diabetes and which type.
 From here, correct diagnostic tools can help healthcare providers monitor the effectiveness of treatment for diabetes, and providers can measure whether a person’s treatment plan works and adjust accordingly.

-The following are a few examples of how battery-powered endpoint devices are being put to work to help with diagnostics:
+The following are a few examples of how battery-powered edge devices are being put to work to help with diagnostics:

 - Onalabs: Onalabs has developed connected devices that allow for the remote monitoring of glucose.
 These wearables work like fitness trackers, measuring glucose levels via sweat, eliminating the need for fingersticks, and enabling healthcare providers to diagnose and monitor the effectiveness of treatment from anywhere.